danieltomasz/danieltomasz.github.io/content/posts/using obsidian callouts with quarto.md

 }
 ```

-Now the callouts look the same in Obsidian and compiled PDFs!
+Now the callouts look (almost) the same in Obsidian and compiled PDFs!

 Below is the Obsidian markdown that can be used to generate the basic 5 types of callouts that map nicely to Quarto types: